Video editing

 Client review on the same wire

-Pressure-sensitive cursor for grading wheels.
+A pressure-sensitive surface for grading wheels.

-An iPad with Apple Pencil makes a startlingly good colour-grading surface.
-The Pencil reports pressure, tilt, and azimuth — Remio passes all three to the host as precision cursor events.
-Resolve's primary wheels respond to pressure like a tablet, not a mouse.
-Final Cut's colour board feels like paper.
+An iPad with Apple Pencil is a startlingly good colour surface.
+The Pencil reports pressure, tilt, and azimuth — Remio passes all three to the host as precision cursor events, mapped 1:1 with no smoothing or acceleration.
+Pull a curve point in Resolve's RGB curves and it follows the tip exactly.
+Paint a power-window mask and the spline lays down where you draw.

-Scopes on iPad, timeline on the workstation
+Scopes on the iPad, timeline on the workstation — both at 60 fps.

 48 kHz, low buffer, no drift.